daghf/libvmod-saintmode/README.rst

 considered sick for all requests.
 Each blacklisted object carries a TTL, which denotes the time it will stay blacklisted.

-Saintmode in Varnish 4.0 is implemented as a director VMOD.
+Saintmode in Varnish 4.1.0 is implemented as a director VMOD.
 We instantiate a saintmode object and give it a backend as an argument.
 The resulting object can then be used in place of the backend, with the effect that it also has added saintmode capabilities.

-NB: This VMOD currently only works with Varnish master branch commit 418cea5 or later.
-The required patches will be part of the upcoming Varnish 4.1.0 release.

 Example::